Skip to content

-No. There is no published clinical trial showing that the full Blueprint stack improves men’s heart, vascular, or sexual health.
-The Blueprint Stack is a $361 per month breakfast and supplement bundle that delivers about 400 calories, 26 g of plant protein, and roughly eight daily pills.
-That makes most Blueprint review claims an evidence extrapolation exercise, not a proven result.
+No. There is no published clinical trial showing that Bryan Johnson’s Blueprint supplements or the retail Blueprint stack improves men’s heart, vascular, endothelial glycocalyx, or sexual health.
+The Blueprint Stack is a $361 per month breakfast and supplement bundle that delivers about 400 calories, 26 g of plant protein, and roughly eight daily pills, so most Blueprint supplement reviews are still ingredient extrapolations, not proven outcomes.

-“When a supplement brand talks about nitric oxide, vascular endothelium, endothelial glycocalyx, circulation, and sexual function in one package, the question is simple.
+“When Blueprint supplements talk about nitric oxide, vascular endothelium, endothelial glycocalyx, circulation, and sexual function in one package, the question is simple.
 Show the human data on the finished product, not just the ingredients.
 If that evidence is missing, men should treat the product as a hypothesis, not a solution.”

 Key takeaways

-- The public Blueprint stack costs $361 for 30 days, about $12 per day, and covers breakfast plus supplements, not Bryan Johnson’s full protocol.
+• The public Blueprint stack costs $361 for 30 days, about $12 per day, and covers breakfast plus supplements, not Bryan Johnson’s full supplement stack or entire Blueprint protocol.

-- Blueprint’s commercial breakfast provides about 400 calories, and Nutty Pudding supplies 26 g of plant protein, while Longevity Mix includes 2,500 mg of creatine.
+• Blueprint’s commercial breakfast provides about 400 calories, Nutty Pudding supplies 26 g of plant protein, and Longevity Mix includes 2,500 mg of creatine.

-- Bryan Johnson has described a personal routine involving 100 plus supplements, but the retail stack condenses that into powders, olive oil, and roughly eight pills per day.
+• Bryan Johnson has described a personal routine involving 100 plus supplements, but the retail Blueprint stack condenses that into powders, olive oil, and roughly eight pills per day.

 What Blueprint is really selling

-Blueprint is best understood as a simplified commercial version of Bryan Johnson’s larger longevity routine, not a validated medical program for endothelial repair or heart disease prevention.
+Blueprint is best understood as Bryan Johnson’s retail Blueprint supplements line, not a validated medical program for vascular endothelium health, nitric oxide repair, endothelial glycocalyx support, or heart disease prevention.

 How the stack maps to real physiology